Prahsys/prahsys-documentation-v2/docs/Merchant Concepts/live-sandbox-merchants.md

 2. Start testing

 Let's now break down step by step how to create a new merchant.

-## Live vs Sandbox Merchant Accounts

-You can create both live and sandbox merchants.
-Sandbox merchants are used for testing purposes only.
-You can create a sandbox merchant by using your test API key.
-This will create a merchant with the type of `SANDBOX` and allow you to test your integration.
-LIVE merchant accounts are used for production purposes.
-You can create a live merchant by using your live API key.
-This will create a merchant with the type of `LIVE` and allow you to process real transactions.

 ## Create the Merchant